timeplus-io/docs/docs/faq.md

 ## How much data I can load into Timeplus?

-During the private beta, the recent 7 days' data will be kept in each tenant by default, or up to 10 million events.
+During the beta, the total storage for each workspace is 50GB by default.
 Please contact us if you need to load or keep more data during the beta test.

 ## What's the SLA and can I run production load?

-We don't recommend the beta users to load production work load during the private beta.
+We don't recommend the beta users to run production work load during the beta.
 Stay tuned for our official product releases.